-To advance state policy goals, including the 2021 Washington State Energy Strategy and HEAL Act, COMMERCE is prioritizing this funding round for projects that benefit overburdened communities and vulnerable populations, such as projects that implement near- and/or long-term strategies to reduce greenhouse gas emissions, accelerate meeting state clean energy and climate goals, enhance resiliency, and demonstrate innovative approaches to decarbonization through community-led and controlled clean energy resources.
+To advance state policy goals, including the 2021 Washington State Energy Strategy and HEAL Act.
+COMMERCE is prioritizing this funding round for projects that benefit tribal communities, such as projects that implement near and/or long-term strategies to reduce greenhouse gas emissions, accelerate meeting state clean energy and climate goals, enhance tribal sovereignty and resiliency, and demonstrate innovative approaches to decarbonization through community-led and controlled clean energy resources.

-The primary purpose of grants funded under this solicitation must be to plan or construct clean energy projects in Washington that will bring a public benefit to the state.
-Projects cannot negatively impact tribal rights or resources.
+The primary purpose of grants funded under this solicitation must be to plan, design, or construct clean energy projects in Washington that will bring a public benefit to the state.